 Attaching the lens extender to your camera setup will take some time.
 You need to practice to get it done fast.

-Another issue is that when you attach a teleconverter to the camera in the field, then your camera sensor and the camera lens side are getting exposed to dust and dirt.
-So, you must take it for cleaning, if you make the change in the field.
+Another issue is that when you attach a teleconverter to the camera in the field, your camera sensor and the camera lens side are exposed to dust and dirt.
+So, you will have to clean the camera and lens later.

 Popular Teleconverter Models